Coin Through Glass by David Roth

 Cons

-• Requires practice to perfect the sleight of hand
+• Requires practice to master sleight-of-hand

 Effect